 |Aimee Lopez||Faculty: ABT© Certified Teacher, Pre-primary through Level 5, Cecchetti Associate & Progressing Ballet Technique certified|

 |Diana Replogle- Purinton||Ballet Faculty|

 |Teresa Johnson||Staff - Administrative Asst.|

-Denise Rinaldi – BA, FCUSA, FISTD, Conservatory Director
+Denise Rinaldi – Co-Artistic Director, Performing Company, BA, FCUSA, FISTD, Conservatory Director

 Ms. Rinaldi holds her Fellowship, (passed with distinction) in Cecchetti USA and the Imperial Society of Teachers of Dancing and is a member of Cecchetti International.
 The Fellowship is the highest teaching qualification awarded.
 She is Chair of the Board of Directors for Cecchetti USA.
 In addition, Ms. Rinaldi is an examiner for the organization and travels around the country evaluating students in this capacity.
 Her training began with Carol Garland, whose Cecchetti background emphasized pure classical styling.
 She received her degree in Theater from the University of California, Santa Barbara where she studied with many fine dance teachers.
 She received private coaching both as a dancer and a teacher from Sheila Darby, FISTD, head and founder of Cecchetti USA.
 In 1983, she set her first choreography, (on Goleta Civic Ballet) and won the NARB Monticello Scholarship to the Craft of Choreography conference from the Pacific Region.